vikkymediagithub/Seek-Daily-And-Grow-Daily/README.md

-# Bible-Random-Quote-with-Revelation
+# Seek-Daily-And-Grow-Daily
-Bible Quotes and revelations
+Seek the kingdom of God